mauroservienti/milestone.github.io/_posts/please-welcome-model-binding-formatters-to-servicecomposer.md

 }
 ```

-If we were using ASP.Net controllers, that would have been enough.
+If we were using ASP.NET controllers, that would have been enough.
 A controller action signature like the following describes the intention in a good enough manner for the binder to understand what to do:

 ```csharp
 [HttpPost("sample/{id}")]
 public Task<object> Sample(int id, [FromBody]BodyModel model)
 ```

-ASP.Net binding logic matches the first argument name with the route template value key, and thanks to the `[FromBody]` attribute, the second argument gets deserialized from the incoming request body.
+ASP.NET binding logic matches the first argument name with the route template value key, and thanks to the `[FromBody]` attribute, the second argument gets deserialized from the incoming request body.
 Pretty straightforward.

 In ServiceComposer, we're not yet there, even if we're paving the road to provide a similar experience.
-We need to explain to the binder where the values we want to bind to are coming from; we can do that with an intermediate class:
+We need to explain to the binder where the values we want to bind to are coming from.
+We can do that with an intermediate class:

 ```csharp
 class RequestModel